magento/devdocs/guides/v2.1/payments-integrations/vault/admin-integration.md

 </virtualType>
 {% endhighlight %}

-> This configuration will works only for admin area.
+This configuration will be applied only in Admin panel.